sethbrasile/ember-remodal/README.md

 #### Other options to consider to solve "race conditions"

-- Place the call that should be called second into an `Ember.run.next` block.
+- Place the call that should be called 2nd into an `Ember.run.next` block.
 This has the potential to force your 2nd call into the next "run loop", but this fix is highly dependent on your application code and **will not always work**.